Reviewabot/action/README.md

 Reviewabot automates the process of creating a pull request review.
 It uses generative AI to create a review based on your instructions.

-Read more aboiut Reviewabot in [this article on medium](https://medium.com/@simon.c.kofod/reviewabot-your-ai-pull-request-reviewer-cd11b46aeca2), or have a look at the [Reviewabot source code](https://github.com/simon-k/reviewabot).
+Read more about Reviewabot in [this article on medium](https://medium.com/@simon.c.kofod/reviewabot-your-ai-pull-request-reviewer-cd11b46aeca2), or have a look at the [Reviewabot source code](https://github.com/simon-k/reviewabot).

 Here is an example of a generated PR Review.